 Art supplies to make thing things with my grands are scattered.
-I need them in one place.
+I need them in one place too.

 No one ever has enough closets, but we all have to use what we have or build more right?.
-Reduce your stuff, less need for more closets.
+Instead, reduce your stuff, and you will have less need for more closets.

 Most big jobs require the same method.
 Break the job into smaller parts.
 Divide the work, prioritize, knock it out.

 I am going to empty the closets I have chosen for this project.
-Sort, toss, shred, donate, relocate, and then with an orderly organized method, place the items that we are keeping back in the chosen location.
+Sort, toss, shred, donate, relocate, and then with an orderly organized method, place the useful and in good repair items that we are keeping back in the chosen location.

-Got some inspiration from these items.
-Think I will hang this on the back of the door for quick paper sorting.
-Choose your favorite storage item.
+Think I will hang something like this on the back of the door for quick paper sorting.

-I would put envelopes, stamps, stapler, tape, pens, clips, and a hole punch in these.
-I also made one for hanging pictures with a hammer and different size picture hangers.
-I put some in my camper for coffee cups and coffee.
+I would put envelopes, stamps, stapler, tape, pens, clips, and a hole punch in these clear acrylic bins.
+Also, I put some of these in my camper for coffee cups and coffee.

 I also need to corral pens, sharpies, scissors, and things that could stand up a cup.

+Today.
 Like things together.
-One step at a time.
-One closet at a time.
+One step at a time, one closet at a time.

 How about one shelf at a time?
 Ok that doesn’t sound so bad.
 I can start with just a shelf.